Skip to content

 DAMs are best for finished assets that are approved for distribution because that is what they were designed to do.
 However, DAMs will struggle with raw assets like b-roll footage, audio, video, or animation project files and post-production workflows.
 When creative teams are expected to manage raw assets and finished assets in one DAM, it can be frustrating because DAMs are not made for this.

 As new content fills the archives, organizations from every sector are looking for systems that allow them to create, organize, store, and share media files.
-This has made MAM systems a crucial tool for teams that require quick access and efficient collaboration with media, causing more DAM users to make the switch to MAM.
+This has made MAM systems a crucial tool for teams that require quick access and efficient collaboration with media.
+As a result, many DAM users are choosing to switch to a MAM.

 Give iconik a try